sal55/langs/MCompilers.md

 All these compilers ran on their respective targets.
 All have ended up self-hosted, bootstrapped from an earlier version as they evolved.

-The first Z80 version was written in assembly, with an assembler I wrote in hex, with a hex editor itself written in actual binary, using homemade switches to toggle bits on and off, on a home-made machine.
+The first Z80 version was written in assembly, with an assembler I wrote in hex, with a hex editor itself written in actual binary, using switches to toggle bits on and off, on a home-made machine.

 Assembly was also used for the PDP10 compiler before self-hosting, and it may have been used for rebooting the language between 8 and 16 bits; I can't remember the process.
 I was at the time involved with developing 8- and 16-bit hardware as well as devising compilers for it.)